theupshift/chrdev/posts/2020-05-20-Testing-in-Nodejs-by-example-using-the-SOLID-principles.md

 E.g.

-In the first UAT I thinks it's apparent that we need to provide the newsletter module at least a way to **retrieve the users**.
+In the first UAT I think it's apparent that we need to provide the newsletter module at least a way to **retrieve the users**.

 Let's try it with a **UserRepository**, and assert that the Users collection has been queried for users that did not receive a newsletter yet: